kcaa/kcaa/README.md

 Currently supported key features are
 - Fleets and ships with vital parameters at a glance
 - Assisting some routine works
-- (Experimental) Screen capture for remote use case
+- (Experimental) Remote usage, with screen capture

 Planned key features are
 - More flexible fleet/ship list view (filter, sort, see minor parameters)